evoWeb/recaptcha/README.md

 [TER](https://extensions.typo3.org/extension/recaptcha/).

-## Integrate invisible reCAPTCHA in tx_form typoscript forms
+## Integrate invisible reCAPTCHA in tx_form TypoScript forms

-To be able to use the captcha add the static include of this extension to your template.
+To be able to use the captcha, add the static include of this extension to your template.

-After that, add in the typoscript of the form.
+After that, add in the TypoScript of the form.

 ```
 lib.contactForm = FORM